A. RecruitPack Service Terms

 4. Users agree to keep confidential any Username(s), password(s) and/or private web addresses (URLs or Uniform Resource Locators) allocated to you and to take reasonable steps to keep them secure.
 You agree to notify us promptly in writing if you have reason to believe that any Username(s), password(s) and/or web addresses (URLs) may have been disclosed to any unauthorized party, accidentally or otherwise.

 5. Whilst RecruitPack does not review all Job, Assignment, Advertisement or Screening Questions copy, RecruitPack reserves the right to withdraw without notice to the User (at the option of RecruitPack or the Service Provider) any copy posted to the Users RecruitPack Site, Job or Assignment Advertisement that may be in breach of any clause of these Service Terms or of any law or regulation.
 Each of RecruitPack and the Service Provider also reserve the right to terminate this Agreement if the User posts any Advertisement that may be in breach of any law or regulation.
-Further, each of RecruitPack and the Service Provider reserve the right, in their absolute discretion, to reject or remove Job or Assignment or Advertisement copy or Screening Questions from the RecruitPack Site for any reason.
+Further, each of RecruitPack and the Service Provider reserve the right, in their reasonable discretion, to reject or remove Job or Assignment or Advertisement copy or Screening Questions from the RecruitPack Site for any reason, provided that notice is given to the User as soon as practicable.

 6. You must not use the RecruitPack Site in any manner or for any purpose in breach of the laws of any Australian or any other jurisdiction or in any manner which violates any right of RecruitPack or the Service Provider or any other party or restricts or inhibits any other User from using or enjoying the RecruitPack site or which is otherwise prohibited by the Service Terms.